cuelang/cuelang.org/content/en/docs/concepts/logic.md

 have a unique least upper bound (join) and greatest lower bound (meet).
 By definition this means there is always a single root (top) and a single leaf (bottom).
-Let's consider what this means by example.
+Let's consider what this means by looking at an example.
 This diagrams below shows a lattice of all values of respectively a 2- and 3- element set, ordered by the subset relation.